Weak integrability breaking and level spacing distribution: Level spacing distribution in the XXZ chain and its perturbations

 while for non-integrable systems it is given by the Wigner-Dyson distribution, which takes the following form for the orthogonal Gaussian ensemble\footnote{Due to the fact that the Hamiltonians considered here are real and symmetric, it is the orthogonal Gaussian ensemble which is relevant here.}

 Therefore, the level spacing distribution is an explicit indicator of integrability and its breaking.
 The above predictions follow from random matrix theory.
 For an integrable Hamiltonian, the different levels do not interact due to the presence of higher conserved charges, and so the distribution of eigenvalues is a Poissonian one, leading to exponential distribution of the normalised level spacings.
 Breaking integrability results in level repulsion, and so small level spacings are suppressed.
-When considering the spectrum as a function of a parameter such as volume, integrability implies that levels approaching as a function of volume each other simply cross, while in the non-integrable case they avoid each other due to repulsion.
+When considering the spectrum as a function of a parameter such as volume, integrability implies that levels approaching each other as a function of volume simply cross, while in the non-integrable case they avoid each other due to level repulsion.
 In the limit of infinite matrix size, the level spacing distribution changes suddenly from exponential to Wigner-Dyson for any non-zero value of the integrability breaking coupling $g$.

 For a spin chain of finite length, however, the Hilbert space is finite dimensional, and so the level spacing distribution is a continuous function of the coupling, with the transition becoming sharper for larger volumes \cite{2004PhRvB..69e4403R,2010JSMTE..07..013B}.
-In addition, when constructing the level spacing from the full spectrum it is found to deviate from the random matrix prediction due to the structure dictated by quasi-particle excitations, which is due to the locality of the Hamiltonian.
-This can be solved by constructing the level spacing distribution from the middle part of the spectrum, for which we take the middle two-thirds of the computed levels.
-Furthermore, to get rid of degeneracies corresponding to trivial symmetries \cite{2003PhRvB..68e2510K,2005JPSJ...74.1992K} the level spacing distribution is extracted from a sector with total momentum zero, even spatial parity and a fixed $S_{z}$ value.
+In addition, when constructing the level spacing from the full spectrum it is found to deviate from the random matrix prediction due to the structure dictated by quasi-particle excitations, which is in turn due to the locality of the Hamiltonian.
+This problem can be solved by constructing the level spacing distribution from the middle part of the spectrum, for which we take the middle two-thirds of the computed levels.
+Furthermore, to get rid of degeneracies corresponding to trivial symmetries \cite{2003PhRvB..68e2510K,2005JPSJ...74.1992K} the level spacing distribution is extracted from a sector with total momentum zero, even spatial parity and a fixed {(non-zero)} $S_{z}$ value\footnote{{Note that the $S_{z}=0$ sector has an additional spin-flip symmetry.}}.
 In the examples below we present the results obtained for $S_{z}=2$; similar results were obtained for $S_{z}=1$ and $3$.